Diverse employees at Seattle Children's have rated Team, Outlook, and Manager as the highest categories they have scored

 |---|---|

-What did you like most about the interview process?To the point and speedy.
+What did you like most about the interview process?my direct team is great.

-What is most positive about the culture and environment at your company?Teamwork is great amongst general employees super supportive
+What is most positive about the culture and environment at your company?Most teams work well together but upper director level and above is terrible. =

 We provide hope, care and cures to help every child live the healthiest and most fulfilling life possible.